 Most ETFs that track the Nasdaq-100 or S&P 500 use a weighted average, meaning the bigger companies (like those that make up FAANG) make up a larger proportion of the index.
 So while you'll technically be getting exposure to 100 or 250 companies if you invest in these ETFs, you'll be getting greater exposure to FAANG stocks.

-As we mentioned above, the Global X FANG+ ETF (ASX: FANG) is the closest you can get to a dedicated FAANG ETF on the ASX.
+As we mentioned above, the Global X FANG+ ETF (ASX: FANG) is the closest you can get to a dedicated FAANG ETF on the ASX, while the Roundhill Magnificent Seven ETF (MAGS) exclusively tracks the Magnificent 7 but is not listed on the ASX.

-Otherwise, here are some of the most popular ASX ETFs that offer exposure to FAANG:
+Here are some of the most popular ASX ETFs that offer exposure to Mag 7 and FAANG:

 iShares Global 100 ETF (ASX: IOO)